Emergency department or urgent clinic? Understanding your options if your child is injured

 Why would a child need urgent orthopedic care?

-Children’s orthopedic injuries are different that those in adults and should be treated by a specialist who knows how to manage pediatric conditions.
-An experienced provider can decide on the appropriate care for each individual child.
+Children’s orthopedic injuries are different that those in adults and should be treated by specialists who know how to manage pediatric musculoskeletal conditions.
+An experienced provider can decide on the appropriate care based on your child’s age and stage of physical development.

 In many cases, timely treatment can reduce pain and improve a child’s future mobility.
-“When we recognize injuries early, we can make sure they have the best treatment and outcome possible,” says orthopedic surgeon Dr. Kristin Livingston.
-Most musculoskeletal injuries in children can be managed by immobilizing the injured limb in a sling, brace, or cast, all of which can be accomplished in an urgent clinic.
+“When we recognize injuries early, we can make sure patients have the best treatment and outcome possible,” says orthopedic surgeon Dr. Kristin Livingston, director of Boston Children’s Orthopedic Trauma Program.
+Most musculoskeletal injuries in children can be managed by immobilizing the injured limb in a sling, brace, or cast, all of which can be accomplished in the Orthopedic Urgent Clinic.

-Clinicians in the Orthopedic Urgent Clinic at Boston Children’s Hospital are specialists in diagnosing and treating sprains, tears, and fractures.
+Clinicians in the Orthopedic Urgent Clinic are specialists in diagnosing and treating sprains, ligament tears, and fractures.
 Patients often receive care on the same day the injury occurs and are followed with multiple visits to ensure their injuries heal properly and completely.

 What’s the difference between emergency care and orthopedic urgent care?

 Orthopedic urgent clinics treat less serious injuries in a timely manner.
 Even injuries that need surgery often don’t need emergency surgery and can be safely assessed in a clinic setting by an orthopedic surgeon.
+If needed, the Orthopedic Urgent Clinic can perform X-ray and apply a cast or splint to stabilize the injury.
 Appointments are scheduled in advance, so families don’t have to spend time in an ED waiting area.
 Care is more affordable than emergency department fees as well.

 As long as children are active, there’s a chance they’ll get injured.
-Knowing where to bring them for care can make a stressful situation less upsetting.
+Knowing where to bring them for care can make a stressful situation more manageable.

 Learn about the Orthopedic Urgent Clinic and Orthopedics and Sports Medicine Department.